EnigmaBridge/ejbca-community/lib/readme.txt

 originally developed by Keijo Kurkinen, and contributed to EJBCA.
 License is LGPL.

 libidn.jar: version 0.6.9, http://www.gnu.org/software/libidn/, java library is LGPL.

+commons-validator-1.5.1.jar is used to validate user input, e.g., email address